jumpalottahigh/blog.georgi-yanev.com/content/posts/projects/2019-06-30-how-to-publish-a-pwa-on-google-play/index.md

 Which brings me to my project and wraps up the PWA introduction.
 I'm running [www.fpvtips.com][4] as a PWA, built with [Gatsby][10].
 The source code of my project is open and available at [https://github.com/jumpalottahigh/fpvtips][11].

-**I absolutely love building things with Gatsby, because it allows me to use React, GraphQL, deploys performance first built experiences, creates PWAs for breakfast and it a joy to build things with.** You can read more about why [I love the JAMstack, Gatsby and Netlify here][12].
+**I absolutely love building things with Gatsby, because it allows me to use React, GraphQL, deploys performance first built experiences, creates PWAs for breakfast and it's a joy to build things with.** You can read more about why [I love the JAMstack, Gatsby and Netlify here][12].

 So, you are following along and you have a basic PWA setup using Gatsby.
 You ran: